-How long is this going to take?
+How long should you plan for?
 5 days or more is an ideal amount of time to allow time to leave the hustle bustle at home and get into rhythm with the wilderness.
 That said, you can still have a great time on a shorter trip.